Efficient computation of average subsystem Bures distance between fermionic Gaussian states: Introduction

-By definition $0\leq B(\r,\s)\leq \sqrt{2}$.
-For the whole spectrum of some symmetry sector, we define the average subsystem Bures distance \be \lag B_A \rag = \f{1}{d-1} \sum_{i=1}^{d-1} B(\r_{A,i},\r_{A,i+1}). \ee Secondly, we use simultaneous eigenstates of all the local conserved charges and resolve the degeneracy by ordering the states according to their eigenvalues.
+Secondly, we use simultaneous eigenstates of all the local conserved charges and resolve the degeneracy by ordering the states according to their eigenvalues.
 Our results seem consistent with the conjectured linear growth with the subsystem size proposed in \cite{Khasseh:2023kxw}.
 Additionally, we show that the differing scaling behaviors of average subsystem trace and Bures distances in chaotic and integrable systems stem from discontinuities of local conserved charges in the spectrum of the integrable systems.

-We also compute the average subsystem distances between random pure Gaussian states, but we observe no universal linear growth.
-The universality of average subsystem distances in integrable systems and between random pure Gaussian states requires further studies.
+We compute the average subsystem distances in the Dirac fermion formulation of the quadratic Sachdev-Ye-Kitaev model (Dirac SYK$_2$), a particle-number conserving quantum-chaotic quadratic system, and also for random pure fermionic Gaussian states.
+In both cases, we observe no universal linear growth.
+The results for the Dirac SYK$_2$ model differ from that in integrable models, but match the universal behavior for random pure Gaussian states.
+Clarifying the precise relationships among average subsystem distances in integrable models, quantum chaotic quadratic models, and random pure Gaussian states requires further investigation.

 The remaining part of the paper is arranged as follows.
 In section~\ref{sectionBures} we present an efficient algorithm of calculating the Bures distance between two Gaussian states.
-In section~\ref{sectionLocal} we show how to use the local charges to lift the degeneracy of the eigenstates.
-In section~\ref{sectionDistance} we present the numerical results for the average subsystem trace and Bures distances.
+In section~\ref{sectionIsing} we show how to use the local charges to lift the degeneracy of the eigenstates and present the numerical results for the average subsystem trace and Bures distances in transverse field Ising chain.
+In section~\ref{sectionSYK2}, we evaluate the average subsystem trace and Bures distances in the Dirac SYK$_2$ model.
+In section~\ref{sectionRandom}, we calculate the average subsystem trace and Bures distances between random pure fermionic Gaussian states.
 We conclude with discussions in section~\ref{sectionDiscussion}.
-In appendix~\ref{appRan}, we calculate the average subsystem trace and Bures distances between random pure Gaussian states.
+In appendix~\ref{appSYK2}, we calculate the average subsystem distance in the sector with fixed particle number \(N=1\) of the Dirac SYK\(_2\) model.
 In appendix~\ref{appXXZ}, we consider the average subsystem distances in spin-1/2 XXZ chain.
 In appendix~\ref{appSlo}, we discuss the universality of the slope 2.